 What does a typical schedule look like?

-Our campers have five scheduled, instructional classes and two choice periods each day.
-Click here to view a typical day.
+Our campers have five scheduled, instructional classes and two electives each day.
+Click HERE to view a typical day.

 Is Matoaka on a lake or do they travel off campus to a separate facility?

-Camp Matoaka is located on East Lake, and our campus has over one mile of lakefront property.
+Camp Matoaka is located on East Lake, and our campus has over one mile of waterfront property.

 Does Matoaka require a uniform?

-There is a minimal camp uniform that must be purchased along with the required linens and towels from our official clothing provider.
+There is a minimal camp uniform that must be purchased from our official clothing outfitter.
 A suggested equipment list is provided for your convenience.
-Items recommended for purchase can be found on the back of the enrollment form or in the catalog.
-Suggested types and quantities of clothing should be followed.

 How many campers sleep in a bunk, and what is the camper to counselor ratio?